Current inventory in Pharma de Kelly:

 Bringing Sexy Out of the Thyloset

 I started my blog "stupid thyroid cancer" in order to remind myself of what I've been through, how I got through it, and share 'what worked for me'.
-I am excited to be a part of the dearthyroid community and share about my experience through the blog tour!
+I am excited to be a part of the dearthyroid community and share about my experience through the blog tour!• What kind of thyroid cancer were you diagnosed with?
+How many years have you been a survivor?

 In July of 2007 I went to the doctor because I was tired.
 I expected her to tell me that was normal because I had a 1 year old son and worked full time.
 I'm so lucky that she didn't.
 She had my thyroid checked, which led to an ultrasound, which led to a biopsy, which ultimately led to me finding out on my birthday that I needed surgery because they weren't sure if the tumor was cancer or not.